kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

   CRI or CNI may require updating that component before the kubelet.
 -->

-If either kubelet or the container runtime running on the node does not support the new field in the CRI API, they just resort to the existing behavior of respecting their individual cgroup-driver setting.
+In alpha and beta, if either kubelet or the container runtime running on the node does not support the new field in the CRI API, they just resort to the existing behavior of respecting their individual cgroup-driver setting.
 That is, if the node has a container runtime that does not support this field the kubelet will use its